-- Fright check roll: This mental feat is modified by several traits.
+- Fright check roll: The final roll, which is modified by several traits.

 - Recovery times: Times and conditions for recovery of stats like HP and FP, which vary with a number of traits.
 Let’s record these somewhere – next to the respective tracking boxes?

 I’d present these as stats that a player doesn’t have to fill in up front (a DFRPG character comes with enough fill-in-the-blanks baggage as is).
 But when these things come up in play, write them down for re-use!
 Hurling a piece of furniture at a foe is fun; working out the distance and damage again the next session isn’t.

 Thresholds: “Slow-down happens at 1/3 FP, and I have FP 13, so I’m in trouble at… wait, is it FP 3 or FP 4?”
 As above: Calculate or look up these numbers once and record them for repeated use.

 - FP/3 threshold for “reeling”

 - Negative HP thresholds for death checks

 - Location-specific damage thresholds for crippling and for dismemberment

 - Damage threshold for triggering Berserk (“above HP/4”)

 - Basic hits per yard of knockback